Reviewing Hologic (NASDAQ:HOLX) & Butterfly Network (NASDAQ:BFLY)

 |3.00

-Hologic currently has a consensus price target of $86.93, suggesting a potential upside of 14.47%.
-Butterfly Network has a consensus price target of $20.00, suggesting a potential upside of 91.57%.
-Given Butterfly Network’s stronger consensus rating and higher probable upside, analysts plainly believe Butterfly Network is more favorable than Hologic.
+Hologic presently has a consensus target price of $86.93, suggesting a potential upside of 13.34%.
+Butterfly Network has a consensus target price of $20.00, suggesting a potential upside of 74.83%.
+Given Butterfly Network’s stronger consensus rating and higher probable upside, analysts clearly believe Butterfly Network is more favorable than Hologic.

 Summary